310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
-            Oh, you're interested in the regional heroes, too!?
-I'm so happy!
+            Oh, you're interested in the regional hero, too!?
+That makes me really happy!

             Alright, if we ever have time, let's go searching for him.
 I'm sure we'll find him if we both work together!
 			{% endbubble %}